w3c/wai-website/pages/about/groups/task-forces/coga.md

 * [Accessible Platform Architectures (APA) Working Group](/about/groups/apawg/)

 For details of the current work, see the [COGA Task Force wiki](https://www.w3.org/WAI/GL/task-forces/coga/wiki).

+For more information, see [Cognitive Accessibility at W3C](https://www.w3.org/WAI/cognitive/)

 ## Contribute to the work